m-labs/artiq/doc/manual/faq.rst

 Either reflash your core device with a newer version of ARTIQ (see :doc:`flashing`) or update your software (see :ref:`installing-upgrading`), depending on which is out of date.

 .. note::
     You can check the specific versions you are using at any time by comparing the gateware version given in the core startup log and the output given by adding ``--version`` to any of the standard ARTIQ front-end commands.
-This is especially useful when e.g. seeking help in the forum or helpdesk@, where your running ARTIQ version is often crucial information to diagnose a problem.
+This is especially useful when e.g. seeking help in the forum or at the helpdesk, where your running ARTIQ version is often crucial information to diagnose a problem.

     Minor version mismatches are common, even in stable ARTIQ versions, but should not cause any issues.
 The ARTIQ release system ensures breaking changes are strictly limited to new release versions, or to the beta branch (which explicitly makes no promises of stability.)
 Updates that *are* applied to the stable version are usually bug fixes, documentation improvements, or other quality-of-life changes.
 As long as gateware and software are using the same stable release version of ARTIQ, even if there is a minor mismatch, no warning will be displayed.